doanvalerie/pokemini-website/docs/implementation.md

 `PollEnableGPS()` is called which will increment a counter `gpg_read_timeout`.
 Then, when `gpg_read_timeout` reaches `GPG_READ_LIMIT` the UART1 RX buffer
 interrupt handler is re-enabled, allowing the board to respond to and process the influx of GPS NMEA sentences.
-Then, when the GPGGA sentence is fully parsed, the UART1 RX buffer is disabled again.
+Then, when the GNGGA sentence is fully parsed, the UART1 RX buffer is disabled again.
 This strategy allows the board to sample the GPS NMEA sentences at a much slower rate that is acceptable, allowing other program processes to have enough time to execute successfully at their own